CPAN-Security/security.metacpan.org/docs/charter.md

 - Supply-chain issues that are found outside of CPAN, for example:
   - Downstream security issues related to repackaging or patching of CPAN distros by third party packaging system (e.g. Debian's apt, RedHat's rpm, etc).
 - Third party libraries, files and services linked to or used by CPAN distributions (unless the library is packaged with the affected CPAN distribution);
-- ~~CPAN distributions that function as shims (wrappers) for non-CPAN projects or resources.~~ Examples:
-  - ~~Mozilla::CA~~
-    - **Rationale**: `Mozilla::CA` is _in scope_ until the module is either phased out/deprecated or kept automatically in sync with upstream CA. (stigo); Furthermore, Mozilla::CA is apparently about to be auto-updated sometime soon?
 - MetaCPAN
   - **FIXME**: Offloading management of MetaCPAN security issues depends on getting an agreement with the MetaCPAN folks, which we don't have as of 2023-06-17.
 Also - is this necessary and desirable?
 Please share why we should (not) do this.
 - Perl software published outside of CPAN (e.g. via Github download links, or with private hosting).